openharmony/docs/en/application-dev/quick-start/arkts-create-custom-components.md

 # Creating a Custom Component

 In ArkUI, components are what's displayed on the UI.
-They can be classified as built-in components – those directly provided by ArkUI framework, and custom components – those defined by developers.
+They can be classified as built-in components – those directly provided by the ArkUI framework, and custom components – those defined by developers.
 Defining the entire application UI with just built-in components would lead to a monolithic design, low code maintainability, and poor execution performance.
 A good UI is the result of a well-thought-out development process, with such factors as code reusability, separation of service logic from the UI, and version evolution carefully considered.
 Creating custom components that encapsulate the UI and some business logic is a critical step in this process.

 The custom component has the following features: